nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module01_containers-and-containerization/part02-understanding-the-benefits-of-containers/05_v_docker-architecture.md

 ## Summary

-In this video, we learned that Docker architecture consists of a Docker client, a Docker host, and a registry.
+In this section, we learned that Docker architecture consists of a Docker client, a Docker host, and a registry.
 The client interacts with the host using commands and REST APIs.
 The Docker host includes the daemon (`dockerd`) and manages images, containers, networks, storage, plugins, and add-ons.
 Containerization is the process used to build, push, and run an image to create a running container.

 - Docker architecture consists of a Docker client, a Docker host, and a registry
 - The client interacts with the host using commands and REST APIs